salesforcecli/plugin-functions/messages/env.create.compute.md

 # flags.connected-org.summary

-The alias or username of connected Salesforce org.
+The alias or username of the connected Salesforce org.

 # flags.alias.summary